dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/DiscoveryMechanisms/mappingfile.rst

 The following parameters need to be populated in ``input/provision_config.yml`` to discover target nodes using a mapping file.

+.. warning:: Do not remove or comment any lines in the ``input/provision_config.yml`` file.

 .. csv-table:: Parameters
    :file: ../../../Tables/mapping.csv
    :header-rows: 1